Month: August 2017

 I’m guessing it was one of the news stations getting video for the evening news in the helicopter.
 I didn’t have my good camera out yet because of the clouds.
 I was afraid we’d have a downpour and even though my camera is weather resistant, I didn’t want it all set up if we had to make a mad dash to some shelter.

-It was close to the start of the show when the rain caught up with us.
-We’d come prepared.
+We could see the rain coming.
+We hoped it would just skirt around us.
+It was close to the start of the show when the rain caught up with us but, we’d come prepared.
+We’re like the Boy Scouts…always prepared.

 I’d downloaded the Solar Eclipse Timer app a few days before.
 It worked great!
 It would talk to me and let me know before each stage of the eclipse happened so we could try and watch for it when the sun wasn’t covered by clouds.
 You can see in the photo above that first contact was at 11:37 for us.